-The monitor role describes which video streams will be shown on the monitor connected to this video output connector.
-Together the Video Monitors setting and the MonitorRole settings for all outputs define which layout (video streams) will be shown on each monitor.
+The monitor role describes which video streams will be shown on the screen connected to this video output.
+Together the Video Monitors setting and the MonitorRole settings for all outputs define which layout (video streams) will be shown on each screen.

-Default value: Connector [1]: First Connector [2]: Second
+Default value: Connector 1: First Connector 2: Second